UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_b_stage_2.rst

 #.
 The variable explorer is very useful for examining the results of calculations, checking that variables contain the correct thing, and so on.
 It has more functionality, but we need to install a Python `module <https://uom-eee-eeen11202.github.io/notes-part1/chapters/software_development_tools/libraries.html#packages-from-online-repositories>`_ called Pandas to add this functionality.
 Pandas is very widely used, but it's not part of the `standard library <https://uom-eee-eeen11202.github.io/notes-part1/chapters/software_development_tools/libraries.html#standard-library>`_ so we need to ensure it's in the virtual environment by installing it ourselves.

    Click on the :console:`Terminal` tab in VSCode.
 It should look like the below.
 You should see that :console:`(.venv)` is present, indicating the virtual environment we're working in is active.
-(If not, make sure the terminal is in the :console:`lab_b` folder, and then activate the :console:.`venv` with :console:`source .venv/bin/activate`.)
+(If not, make sure the terminal is in the :console:`lab_b` folder, and then activate the :console:`.venv` with :console:`source .venv/bin/activate`.)
 You should also see that the command prompt looks like :console:`$`, indicating that this is the computer's terminal, not a Python terminal (which would be :console:`>>>`).

    .. figure:: ./images/vscode_integrated_terminal.png
       :width: 800